WangXuan95/FPGA-JPEG-LS-encoder/README.md

 For JPEG-LS standard specification, see ITU-T T.87.

-If you are interested in the software implementation of JPEG-LS baseline encoder, see https://github.com/WangXuan95/JPEG-LS (C language)
+If you are interested in the software implementation of JPEG-LS baseline encoder, see https://github.com/WangXuan95/ImCvt (C++ language)